inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 ## Metadata

-The fields are listed below in the combined order of "required" and "appearance on the deposit page".
-So required fields are listed first and then other fields are listed in the order of their appearance on the deposit page.
+The fields are listed below in order of "appearance on the deposit page" (required to non-required).

-The cardinality of each field is expressed in between parenthesis on the title of each field's section.
+The cardinality of each field is expressed in between parentheses on the title of each field's section.
 Cardinality here indicates if the field is required by the REST API.

 The abbreviation `CV` stands for *Controlled Vocabulary*.